Legalso/etherniarpg/README.md

 To see the project please open the Github pages link!
 ```

-<h1>Personal colaboration project for a tabletop RPG that I play with some friends</h1>
+<h1>Personal project for a tabletop RPG that I play with some friends</h1>

 I had the idea to create a wiki to put all the information gathered along the years in there, so I called a friend to help me building the site.
 We started the project with a Figma template and we used it to practice HTML and CSS.